chiselverify/chiselverify/README.md

 - `Lt`: Checks if the first operand sampled at cycle 0 is __less than__ a second operand sampled after a delay.
 - `GtEq`: Checks if the first operand sampled at cycle 0 is __greater than or equal to__ a second operand sampled after a delay.
 - `LtEq`: Checks if the first operand sampled at cycle 0 is __less than or equal to__ a second operand sampled after a delay.

+>Note that these operators can also be used to create special `CoverPoints` using the `TimedCoverOp` construct.

 ### Example use case
 Here is a toy example of how to use the assertion: